senorwish/swarc/CIS2_arc42_doc.md

 # Cross-cutting Concepts {#section-concepts}

-In documenting cross-cutting concepts for the University Management System, we aim to establish a set of overarching principles and guidelines that ensure consistency and homogeneity across the entire architecture.
-These concepts form the backbone of the system's design and implementation, impacting multiple components and layers.
-Here's an outline structured around the suggested categories:
+In this chapter, we will document concepts and technologies which can be used in in different components and layers of the system.
+This helps establish a set of overarching principles and ensures consitency and homogeneity across the entire architecture.
-Domain Concepts:

-- Domain Model: A unified and consistent domain model that defines the core entities such as students, faculty, courses, and grades, as well as their relationships, which is shared across all components.
-- Business Rules: Clear definitions of business logic, such as enrollment prerequisites, grading policies, and billing cycles, that are centrally managed and applied consistently across the system.

 **User Experience Concepts (UX):**

-- Design System: A standardized UI design system with reusable components, color schemes, and interaction patterns ensuring a cohesive user experience.
+- Design System: A standardized UI design system with reusable components, and interaction patterns ensuring a cohesive user experience.
-- Accessibility Standards: Adherence to WCAG guidelines to ensure the system is usable by all users, including those with disabilities.
+- A overarching color scheme.

 **Safety and Security Concepts:**

 - Authentication and Authorization: A robust security framework ensuring secure access controls and data protection.
-- Data Encryption: All sensitive data, both at rest and in transit, is encrypted using industry-standard protocols.
+- Data Encryption: All sensitive data is encrypted while at rest and while beeing sent.
+The access to this data is handled under the "need-to-know" principle.
-- Audit Trails: Implementing logging mechanisms to track system usage and changes, important for security audits and troubleshooting.
+- Audit Trails: Implementing a logging mechanisms which tracks the system usage and changes made.
+This is important for security audits and troubleshooting.

 **Architecture and Design Patterns:**

-- Microservices Architecture: Decoupling the system into microservices to enhance scalability, maintainability, and deployment flexibility.
+- Microservices Architecture: Decoupling the system into microservices to help with scalability, maintainability, and deployment flexibility.
-- API Gateway Pattern: A single entry point for all client requests, providing an additional layer of abstraction and security.
+- API Gateway Pattern: A single entry point for all client requests, which provides an additional layer of abstraction and thightens security.

 **Under-the-hood:**

-- Database Abstraction: Utilizing ORM (Object-Relational Mapping) tools like Hibernate for database interactions to decouple the application logic from the database engine.
+- Database Abstraction: Utilizing ORM (Object-Relational Mapping) tools like Hibernate for database interactions.
+This decouples the application logic from the database engine.
 - Error Handling: A global error handling strategy for gracefully managing exceptions and providing clear, actionable feedback to users.
+This will be achived using feedback-loops and ticket systems.

 **Development Concepts:**